Is Cancer Misdiagnosis Medical Malpractice?

 Our Team Is on Your Side

-The medical malpractice attorneys at Leventhal Puga Braley P.C. are nationally recognized leaders in our field and we’ve won record-breaking settlements for our clients.
+The cancer misdiagnosis lawyers at Leventhal Puga Braley P.C. are nationally recognized leaders in our field and we’ve won record-breaking settlements for our clients.
 If you were harmed by somebody’s careless actions, then they should have to pay for it.